 Lifting

-As bending forward is one of the hazardous movements for the lower back, we have to use the strength in the legs to lift.
+As bending forward is one of the hazardous movements for the lower back, we have to lift by relying on our leg strength.
 This means lowering your body to the floor by squatting or by bringing one knee down.
 The aim is to keep your back upright.
-Bring the item close to the body and keep the back upright as you come up, using the strength of your legs.
+Bring the item close to the body and keep the back upright as you come up, using the strength of your core muscles and legs.

 Cooking

-Cooking sometimes involves bending forward over the oven, and lifting a heavy pot.
+Cooking often involves bending forward over the oven, and lifting a heavy pot.
 This slight forward bend is taxing for the lower back.
-If you place one foot on a low stool or a pile of (sturdy) books, your weight will partially be on the higher foot as you lean forward.
+If you place one foot on a low stool or a pile of (sturdy) books, your weight will be partially on the higher foot as you lean forward.
 This may spare you from overworking your lower back.

 Reaching

-With acute back pain, reaching up to a high cupboard or to the highest branch of a Christmas tree with only one arm, may cause a sudden increase in pain.
+With acute back pain, reaching up with one arm to a high cupboard may cause a sudden increase in pain.
 If you need to reach something, try doing this with both arms at the same time, so the spine lengthens evenly on both sides.

 Sitting and driving

 One of the worst things you can do for your back is slouching.
-I have discussed slouching more at length in this blog.
-To recap: avoid rounding your spine for long periods of time.
+As I’ve discussed in previous blogs, avoid rounding your spine for long periods of time.
 The muscles become weak and the intervertebral discs are squeezed along the front of the spine.
 This weakens your back and endangers the vertebrae and intervertebral discs.
-Instead, keep you back in a neutral position, siting on the centre of the sitting bones, supporting the lumbar area and stacking the shoulders over the centre of the hips.
+Instead, keep you back in a neutral position, siting on the centre of the sitting bones.
+Support the lumbar area and stack the shoulders over the centre of the hips.

-For a more comprehensive Keep-Your-Back-Safe at Home Guide, subscribe to my blogs and it will be emailed to you for free!
+For a more comprehensive Keep-Your-Back-Safe at Home Guide, subscribe to my blogs to receive it for free.
 And of course, if you would like to know how yoga therapy can help your back or general health, do book your free consultation call here.

 Last but not least of the good back care habits: Rest

 I wish you all a lovely festive time and end of the year.
-May your back feel free and all your movements easy in 2024!
+May your back feel light and free, and all your movements easy in 2026!

 Namaste